 Muscari massayanum has grey-green leaves and flowers that are pink or purple in bud, changing to greenish-yellow with blackish-brown lobes.
 It is native to Turkey.
 It's not clear what group to place it in.
 Brian Mathew includes it in the Leopoldia group, but does not assign it a synonym with that name and it is included in Muscari by the data bases that recognize Leopoldia as a genus.
 The photo below shows a strong resemblance to the Muscarimia group.
 It was taken by Bob Rutemoeller showing plants blooming in Harry Hay's gardens in May 2004.

 Muscari muscarimi Medik in 2022 is considered to be a synonym of Muscari racemosum Mill.
 The other member of the Muscarimia group, originates in southwestern Turkey where it is found in rocky places.
 This species is the most sweetly scented member of the genus, having something of the musk scent after which it is named.
 The bulbs are large with thick, fleshy roots that shouldn't dry out in summer.
 Muscari muscarimi flowers best if kept warm during their dormant period in the summer.
-Photos by Arnold Trachtenberg, John Lonsdale, Mary Sue Ittner.
+Photos by Arnold Trachtenberg, John Lonsdale, Hans Joschko, and Mary Sue Ittner.
 The last photo shows a bulb on a 1 cm grid.

 Muscari neglectum, a member of the Botryanthus group, has narrowly linear leaves and dense racemes of dark blue to blackish-blue flowers with white lobes.
 It is widespread, found in Europe and Asia.
 This species produces many offsets and therefore is considered invasive and unwanted by many.
 However, it is long-blooming and easy to grow.
 I've had plants in pots start to bloom in the fall, take a break during the coldest, wettest months, and then resume blooming for many months in the spring.
 If planted very deeply, it does not produce as many offsets.
 First photo by Mary Sue Ittner, second photo (of a very dark form) by Michael Mace.

 Muscari pallens (M.Bieb.)
 Fisch. see Pseudomuscari pallens